 Compensation for Facial Trauma in an Auto Accident

-If you or your family members have suffered facial or jaw injuries in a car accident, have your claim reviewed by a specialist car accident lawyer before agreeing to a settlement.
+If you or your family members have suffered facial or jaw injuries in a car accident, have your claim reviewed by a specialist team of personal injury lawyers before agreeing to a settlement.
 Payouts for facial trauma in an Auto Accident usually range from $7,500 for a broken tooth up to a higher end of $800,000 and beyond for significant facial impact.

 Compensation For TMJ Syndrome

 Temporomandibular joint (TMJ) syndrome is a pain in the jaw joint that can be caused by a variety of medical problems.
 The TMJ connects the lower jaw (mandible) to the skull (temporal bone) in front of the ear.
 Certain facial muscles that control chewing are also attached to the lower jaw and TMJ syndrome is a condition victims will have to suffer with for the rest of their lives.
 TMJ Syndrome victims are usually entitled to significant compensation due to the chronic lifetime nature of the condition.

 Most of the victims of relatively serious or high speed car accidents will have scars or disfigured appearances for the rest of their lives.
 Some facial injuries are actually a combination of multiple painful fractures and intracranial hemorrhage, leaving lifetime changes.

 Auto accident facial trauma may include soft tissue injuries such as burns, cuts and bruises, or fractures of the facial bones such as nose and jaw fractures, as well as trauma such as eye injuries.
 Depending on the type of facial injury, the treatment may include the joining and suturing of open wounds, the administration of ice, antibiotics and analgesics, bone retraction, and surgery.
 Treatment may also be required for other injuries, such as traumatic brain injury and PTSD which are often associated with severe facial trauma.